 Several studies prove that vitamin C can help lower uric acid in the blood and protect against gout.

-One study done on 49,994 health men in a 20 year period reveals that subjects who took vitamin C supplement lowered their risk to having gout by 44% .
+One study done on 49,994 healthy men in a 20 year period reveals that subjects who took vitamin C supplement lowered their risk of having gout by 44% .

 Researchers found out after monitoring 1,387 men that those who took the most vitamin C had lower uric acid levels in their blood versus those who took the least .